 And it's here that things turned even uglier.
 Pro-Russian fighters occupied government buildings in the country's east, demanding a referendum on independence.

-Before long, rebel forces -- believed to be supported by Russia -- had taken control of major cities in Ukraine's east.
+Before long, rebel forces -- supported by Russia, according to Western leaders -- had taken control of major cities in Ukraine's east.
 Fighting broke out between the rebel groups and Ukraine's military, fighting that continues today.

 In a major and likely inadvertent escalation in July, a suspected surface-to-air missile believed to have been operated by pro-Russian rebels shot down Malaysia Airlines Flight 17, killing all 298 people aboard and hardening Western opinion, particularly in Europe, against Russia.